True HEPA vs. HEPA Filter: What's The Difference?

 Portable systems often contain essential filtration media such as a HEPA filter; however, not all "HEPA" filters are made the same.

 These portable systems often contain essential filtration media such as a HEPA filter.
-However, not all "HEPA" filters are made the same and are often rated to capture particulate of varying micron sizes.
+However, not all "HEPA" filters are made the same and are often rated to capture particulate matter of varying micron sizes.
 When researching portable air purifier solutions for your facility, knowing the difference between HEPA, True HEPA, HEPA-Type, and other HEPA filter types is crucial.

 Air Quality and Rating Scales